-Although most migrating birds navigate by sensing the Earth's magnetic field (224), many species also rely on light cues in the environment.
-Some use these cues to 'calibrate' their magnetic sensitivity (225, 226).
-Artificial light exposure interferes with this behavior, with red light potentially disrupting their magnetic orientation more than blue light (227, 228).
+Although most migrating birds navigate by sensing the Earth's magnetic field (255), many species also rely on light cues in the environment.
+Some use these cues to 'calibrate' their magnetic sensitivity (256, 257).
+Artificial light exposure interferes with this behavior, with red light potentially disrupting their magnetic orientation more than blue light (258, 259).

 Positive phototaxis is of particular concern for the conservation of migrating birds.
-Bright lighting in cities can become a beacon to some species, drawing them away from their migratory routes (229, 230).
-Fixtures emitting light vertically seem to have the strongest effect (231), but even 'dark sky friendly' lighting attracts birds at night (232).
-The attraction to light can become lethal as it promotes collisions between birds and windows (233).
-And birds drawn off their migratory routes and into cities by ALAN suffer higher exposure to harmful air pollution (234, 235).
+Bright lighting in cities can become a beacon to some species, drawing them away from their migratory routes (260, 261).
+Fixtures emitting light vertically seem to have the strongest effect (262), but even 'dark sky friendly' lighting attracts birds at night (263).
+The attraction to light can become lethal as it promotes collisions between birds and windows (264).
+And birds drawn off their migratory routes and into cities by ALAN suffer higher exposure to harmful air pollution (265, 266).

-ALAN can negatively affect the distribution of birds at points along migratory routes where birds stop to rest and feed (236).
-The presence of lit cities along those routes causes birds to fly higher than in more rural areas (237).
-Very bright installations can attract so many birds that weather radar installations can detect them (230).
+ALAN can negatively affect the distribution of birds at points along migratory routes where birds stop to rest and feed (267).
+The presence of lit cities along those routes causes birds to fly higher than in more rural areas (268).
+Very bright lighting can attract so many birds that weather radar installations can detect them (261).
 This fact is now used to measure the extent of attraction of birds to bright light sources on landscape scales.
-Researchers find that periodically switching powerful light sources off during the night can reduce this effect by providing opportunities for birds 'trapped' by positive phototaxis to escape (238).
+Researchers find that periodically switching powerful light sources off during the night can reduce this effect by providing opportunities for birds trapped by positive phototaxis to escape (269).